mietzen/go-sfs/README.md

 - User credentials stored securely as Argon2 hashes
 - Rate limiting to prevent excessive requests
 - Logging of file operations with username
+- Ability to run as a daemon in the background
+- Configuration options for rate limiting and daemon settings
 - Automatic creation of "files" folder if it doesn't exist
+- Command-line options for adding users and running in daemon mode

 ## Prerequisites

 - Go 1.16 or later
 - `golang.org/x/crypto/argon2` package
+- `github.com/sevlyar/go-daemon` package

 ## Installation